-Students answer these questions in the worksheets.
+Students answer these questions in the workbook.

 - Q4.
-How could you use the information in the table to support the claim in the third paragraph, "breakfast provides important nutrients that are essential for a healthy diet"? - Q5.
-If you were a café owner, which breakfast foods from the table in Text 1 would you include in your menu?
+How could you use the information in the table to support the claim in paragraph 3, "breakfast provides important nutrients that are essential for a healthy diet"? - Q5.
+If you were a café owner, which breakfast foods from the table in Text 1 would you include on your menu?
 Give your reasons why. - Q6.
 In pairs, design a poster for a café owner who wants to take advantage of the information in both texts.